 The past year was a roller coaster of emotions, uncertainty and - dare we say it - unprecedented times because of the COVID-19 pandemic.
 We’re now all adjusting to life after COVID and if you’re a new parent, you may be facing a new challenge altogether.
 No parent planned to raise a newborn in pandemic times, but here we are and we’re making the best of it.

 Life as a new parent and reintegrating into society is a tough job already.
 Then, add in some pandemic lifestyle changes and you’re probably curious.
 What is life after COVID like for parents?
 Is this the new normal?

 Below, we’re going to explain what has changed for parents since the pandemic.
 Hint: they’re good changes!
-Then, we’ll talk about how to keep this positive lifestyle so we can create a better normal.
+Then, we’ll talk about how to keep this positive lifestyle, check out our video baby monitors to help benefit your lifestyle changes, so we can create a better normal.
 Ready?
 Let’s go.

 How parenting has changed since the pandemic

 Becoming a parent is a monumental life change to anyone, but it seems now things are changing even more.
 Many of us are embracing the lifestyle changes that COVID-19 forced upon us and we might not plan on going back to the way things were.
 Here’s what’s different.

 Parents got to work from home (& now they want to stay)

 Did you know 7 out of 10 American employees are working from home?
 Newborn parents got the rare opportunity to spend extended time with their baby by staying at home after their maternity or paternity leave ended.
 Parents before didn’t get this opportunity before the pandemic encouraged many to begin working from home.